geant4-dna/molecular-docs/docs/overview/results-and-analysis.markdown

 - "I" for an indirect damage
 - "~" if hit without damage
 - "-" if not hit
-- "X" for bith damage types
+- "X" for both damage types

 The numbers 6 and 7 represent damage source and damage complexity, respectively.